 A sales management system is pivotal for your business.
-While sales management focuses on the application of sales operations, techniques and processes to meet sales objectives, sales pipeline management focuses on one key element—the sales process.
+While sales management focuses on the application of sales operations, techniques, and processes to meet sales objectives, sales pipeline management focuses on one key element—the sales process.
 A sales process defines the way you sell to customers, and pipelines help you break down the opportunity into stages.

 Staying on top of opportunities requires some sales efforts—following up with prospects, setting up meetings, creating tasks, etc.—so you can successfully win those opportunities and not lose track.
-This is where you’ll learn why the sales pipeline is significant for success of your sales department.
+This is where you’ll learn why the sales pipeline is significant for the success of your sales department.

 The definition of a sales pipeline

-Sales pipeline is a visual representation of where your opportunities are in the sales process broken down by stages.
+A sales pipeline is a visual representation of where your opportunities are in the sales process broken down by stages.
 It outlines the series of actions your sales rep should perform to convert a prospect into your customer.